FIE Basic Level 1

 Identifying Emotions: learning the language of emotions, understanding emotions in self and others and understanding emotions generated in social situations.

 Compare and Discover the Absurd A & B: learning to develop spontaneous comparative behaviour.
 Improving perception, precision and the ability to establish relationships.

-Download a sample (Compare and Discover the Absurd) Feuerstein Training FIE Basic Course Evaluation [PDF].
+Download sample Feuerstein Training FIE Basic Level 1 Course Evaluations [PDF].

 To find out about upcoming training opportunities, see the Training page.